AhnafAhmed13/AhnafAhmed13/README.md

 ## 👋 Introduction

 Hi there!
-I'm Ahnaf, an aspiring **Software Engineer** and **Web Developer**.
+I'm Ahnaf, an aspiring Software Engineer and Web Developer.
 I'm a Computer Science student at Queens College CUNY.
-I enjoy solving problems.
-I also enjoy designing and creating functional and responsive websites.
+My focus is designing and creating functional and responsive websites/web applications.
 I've done various projects both independently and with teams.
-I'm proficient in many programming languages such as Java, JavaScript, and other frameworks.
+I'm proficient in many programming languages such as Java, JavaScript, and some of its frameworks.
+I have experience with Front-End Web Development and Relational Databases.
+I'm interested in building platforms that leverage the power of AI.

 ## 🛠 Skills